 (In any case, I'll bet you're not going to reach a face-to-face counselor at midnight on a Saturday anyway!)

 The service I like is called BetterHelp™.
 It offers live online counseling with experienced licensed therapists (counselors and psychologists) for chat, email, Skype and phone therapy.
-All new clients get a FREE 7-Day Trial.

 These organizations are staffed with trained volunteers 24/7 and offer both in-person and email support.
 Don't hesitate one minute to give them a call.